safai-labs/resiliate-book/src/ref/ce.md

 The central configuration of the CE is defined under the `[ce]` section:

+- `control-plane-dir`: This directory serves as the control plane for the CE.
+  By default, the mount point for the CE control plane is `/var/lib/resiliate/${mount_dir_flattened}`, but it can be overridden as shown in the example with `/tmp/ce`.

+- `enforcement`: Whether or not the system will obey enforcement suggestions by CE.
+In enforcement mode, the CE provides mandatory accerss control (MAC) over files, and grants or revokes access to processes, users, and groups.
+  The access control based on what the evaluations of the plugins.

 - `plugins-dir`: This is the directory where the compiled plugins are stored.
   In the provided example, this is set to `/usr/lib/resiliate/plugins`.

-- `control-plane-dir`: This directory serves as the control plane for the CE.
-  By default, the mount point for the CE control plane is `/var/lib/resiliate/${mount_dir_flattened}`, but it can be overridden as shown in the example with `/tmp/ce`.

 ## Plugin Configuration